hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

 ## :#API-point-A

-the subject session promises that it will request the bespoke stream IFF the parameter value source is not known to be empty.
+the subject session promises that it will request this sort of stream IFF the parameter value source is not known to be empty.